arifmia1129/Weather-Pulse/README.md

 Due to the limitations of the free API, the project uses hourly forecast data instead of daily forecasts.

 🚀 Happy Exploring the Weather with Weather Pulse! 🌈

+---

+**Note: If you plan to use this project locally after cloning, make sure to add a `.env` file in the root directory and include the line `TOKEN=accessTokenFromOpenWeather`, replacing `accessTokenFromOpenWeather` with your OpenWeatherMap API access token.**